IgniteUI/igniteui-docfx/en/components/grids_templates/paging.md

 # Angular Grid Pagination
 Pagination is used to split a large set of data into a sequence of pages.
 Angular table pagination improves user experience and data interaction.
 Grid pagination is enabled via the [`paging`]({environment:angularApiUrl}/classes/igxgridcomponent.html#paging) input.
-Should is needed any further customization, the grid supports custom pagination template through the [`paginationTemplate`](environment:angularApiUrl}/classes/igxgridcomponent.html#paginationTemplate) input.
+Should any further paging customization is needed, the grid supports custom pagination template through the [`paginationTemplate`](environment:angularApiUrl}/classes/igxgridcomponent.html#paginationTemplate) input.

 ## Angular Pagination Example